errbit/errbit/README.md

 Email: demo@errbit-demo.herokuapp.com<br/>
 Password: password

-# Requirement
+# Requirements

-The list of requirement to install Errbit is :
+The list of requirements to install Errbit are :

  * Ruby 1.9.3 or higher
  * MongoDB 2.2.0 or higher

-By default it's the Ruby 2.0.0 to use.
-But you can define your own ruby version with RUBY_VERSION variable between :

- * 1.9.3
- * 2.0.0
- * 2.1.0
+Errbit uses Ruby 2.0.0 as a default.
+However, it is compatible with Ruby 1.9.3 and above.
+To use a different version of ruby, override the `RUBY_VERSION` constant with the version you are using.

 Installation
 ------------

 *Note*: This app is intended for people with experience deploying and maintaining Rails applications.
-If you're uncomfortable with any step below then Errbit is not for you.
+If you're uncomfortable with any steps below then Errbit is not for you.

 **Set up your local box or server(Ubuntu):**